Suman373/free-programming-books/docs/CONTRIBUTING.md

 We're not that fussy about book-ness.
 Here are some attributes that signify that a resource is a book:

-- it has an ISBN (International Standard Book Number)
+- It has an ISBN (International Standard Book Number)
-- it has a Table of Contents
+- It has a Table of Contents
-- a downloadable version is offered, especially ePub files.
+- A downloadable version is offered, especially ePub files.
-- it has editions
+- It has editions
-- it doesn't depend on interactive content or videos
+- It doesn't depend on interactive content or videos
-- it tries to comprehensively cover a topic
+- It tries to comprehensively cover a topic
-- it's self-contained
+- It's self-contained

 There are lots of books that we list that don't have these attributes; it can depend on context.